Cigarettes & Alcohol

 In Caleta de Fuste there are a number of smaller pubs, bars and restaurants.
 In the big hotels and the Centro Comercial there are live events and concerts held nightly.

 “Farmácia" as it´s written in Spanish, is seen in a green cross on a white background.
 The opening times of most pharmacies are normal business hours.
 Drugs are much cheaper than in the UK and many are available without a doctor's prescription.
-The pharmacy in Caleta de Fuste is closed on Saturday afternoons and Sundays.
+There are two pharmacies in El Castillo, one on Avenida del Castillo at the corner of the El Castillo Shopping Centre, open Monday to Saturday from 9.00 to 22.00, the other on Avendia Alcalde Juan Ramón Soto Morales 12, open Monday to Saturday from 9.00 to 21.00.

 Adress of the pharmacy in Caleta de Fuste: